RichardBray/color-me-sass/README.md

 ###2.
 Setting Up

 If your farmilliar with SASS or LESS this should be a walk in the park.
-Make sure the main _ColorMeSASS.scss file is imported at the very bottom so it will overwrite any similar colour variables you have.
+Make sure the main `_color-me-sass.scss` file is imported at the very bottom so it will overwrite any similar colour variables you have.

 ###3.
 Using the Colours